formsbyair/Documentation/docs/_docs/questions/types/pattern.md

 order: 8
 ---

-Free text entry validated against a specific pattern, all letters are capitalised by default.
+Free text or masked input validated against a regular expression.

-A tick is displayed in the right margin as-you-type to confirm valid input.
+Questions will display the mask format in the right margin for reference, which is replaced with a tick when the validation expression is satisfied.

 A validation error is displayed on Submit or Next for invalid input.

 ## Properties

-#### Placeholder Text
+#### Input Mask
-A sample of the required pattern or a &lt;&lt;tag&gt;&gt; referencing a sample patttern.
+Use A for letters and 9 for digits, or a &lt;&lt;tag&gt;&gt; referencing a mask.
 For example...

 * 999
 * AA-9999